meilisearch/documentation/learn/getting_started/quick_start.md

 Currently, Meilisearch only supports [JSON, CSV, and NDJSON formats](/learn/core_concepts/documents.md#dataset-format).
 :::

 The previous command added documents from `movies.json` to a new index called `movies`.

+By default, Meilisearch combines consecutive document requests into a batch to be processed together.
+This process is called auto-batching, and it significantly speeds up indexing.
 After adding documents, you should receive a response like this:

 ```json
 {